Ferries from

 Isle of Skye

 There are 3 ferry routes.
-Ferries from Armadale to Mallaig and Armadale to Mallaig are popular ferry trips from Isle of Skye to Scotland.
+Ferries from Armadale to Mallaig and Uig to Tarbert (Harris) are popular ferry trips from Isle of Skye to Scotland.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

 How long is the ferry from Isle of Skye to Scotland